camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 To name few use-cases where this approach might be useful:

-- When you deal with business critical secrets, such as financial information, personal identifiable information, other information that is legally not allowed to share with Camunda SaaS clusters.
 - When you deal with services that must be isolated within private network and must never be exposed to the public internet.
 - Infrastructure amendments need to be applied to the Connectors runtime, such as SSL certificates, mounted volumes, etc.
 - Code modifications applied to Connectors runtime, or specific connector logic.